bcgov/aqwarnings/frontend/warnings/2025-11-07_issue_pm25_obr_Burns_Lake.md

--   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within This is a TEST - not an actual warning until November 07, 2025 2:00 PM local time.
+-   As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within 50 km of the Burns Lake firehall until November 09, 2025 12:00 PM local time.
 No vegetative debris may be ignited or added to ignited piles.
 Contravention of these provisions may be subject to a fine under the Regulation.

--   Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-06_continue_pm25_obr_Burns_Lake.pdf) for the statutory decision-maker sign-off related to open burning restrictions.
+-   Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-07_issue_pm25_obr_Burns_Lake.pdf) for the statutory decision-maker sign-off related to open burning restrictions.

 {{< accordion_end >}}